-This is my ninth update on my stocks and index funds investment.
-I update about the progress every month.
-It’s in total 10% of my investment portfolio at the moment.
+I update regularly about my stocks and index funds investment.
+It’s in total approx 25-30% of my investment portfolio at the moment.

 Sparindex INDEX OMX C25 KL

 It has an annual cost of 0.39%.
 Investments are made exclusively in Danish shares, which are included in the OMX C25 Index, where no share may amount more than 20%.

 Return on investment: +6,77%